ruairitobrien/ruairitobrien-blog/src/render/posts/does-tdd-work.html.md

 Much of the data in that paper relies on surveys.
 These surveys indicated that the more knowledge and experience a developer had with testing and software development in general, the more likely the developer would be of having a better experience with TDD as a process.
 Interesting but not a major revelation of course.

-Some conclusion the paper arrived at:
+A conclusion the paper arrived at:

 >This research has demonstrated that TDD can and is likely to improve some software quality aspects at minimal cost over a comparable test-last approach.
 In particular it has shown statistically significant differences in the areas of code complexity, size, and testing.

-This did appear to be the conclusion based on the data but this is a while back now so it's difficult to say if this is as true today.
-Also the experiments were on such small groups that it's hard to take this as a fact.
-To say the results are statistically significant could be a bit of a stretch but it's certainly better than no data.
+This conclusion seems very positive in favour of TDD.
+A notable issue with these studies is that the sample size is quite small, putting some doubt on the statistical significance of the results.
+That said, I would argue this work is better than nothing and gives us something to go on at least.

 >This research revealed a number of differences between TDD acceptance and efficacy in beginning and mature developers.

 This is just an interesting observation to me.
-Why do more experienced developers prefer TDD to newer developers?
+Why do more experienced developers prefer TDD to less experienced developers?

 A similar work: [Overview of the Test Driven Development Research Projects and Experiments ](http://proceedings.informingscience.org/InSITE2012/InSITE12p165-187Bulajic0052.pdf) also looks at varied research papers.
 This one is slightly newer (2012) and included some more recent research.
 A significant addition is a study with IBM and Microsoft development teams.